Myles Brennan

-Myles Brennan (born March 2, 1999) is an American former college football quarterback.
+Myles Brennan (born March 2, 1999) is an American former college football quarterback who played for the LSU Tigers for 4 years.

 Early life

 Brennan attended Saint Stanislaus College in Bay St. Louis, Mississippi.
 During his career, he set Mississippi high school career records for total offense (16,168 yards), passing touchdowns (166) and passing yards (15,138).
 He took the Rock-A-Chaws to state title game appearances in 2014 and 2015, both losses to Noxubee County, where he faced future Tennessee Titans defensive end Jeffery Simmons.
 He was the Biloxi Sun Herald Player of the Year in 2014, 2015 and 2016.
 Brennan played in the 2017 Under Armour All-American Game, where he was named a team captain.
 He committed to Louisiana State University (LSU) to play college football.